frontity/docs/docs/README.md

 **Frontity** can be hosted either on a regular Node.js server or in a **serverless** environment.
 That makes it both super cheap and infinitely scalable.

 {% hint style="info" %}
-We are working on other possible installations, although this is the one that we most strongly recommend.
-You can learn more about them at [possible installations page](installation-and-deploy/possible-architectures.md).
+We are working on other possible installations, although for the time being this is the one that we most strongly recommend.
 {% endhint %}

 ## **Frontity features**